Is Extended Breastfeeding Good or Bad For Your Baby?

 Problems with Extended Breastfeeding

-Other risks associated with extended breastfeeding include:
+Other risks associated with extended Breastfeeding include:

 • Low milk supply if a mother’s diet does not provide enough nutrients for her body to make enough milk for her child